 This emulator is completely free to use and it’s available for Windows and Linux.

-If you are macOS user then OpenEmu might be the perfect SNES emulator for you.
+If you are a macOS user then OpenEmu might be the perfect SNES emulator for you.
 This SNES emulator for macOS supports many different consoles like Atari 7800, Game Boy Advance, Sega Genesis, NES, Nintendo 64, and many more.
 OpenEmu has a clean UI and all of the ROM’s are also very well organized in the library.

 OpenEmu consumes very fewer resources and it allows users to customize the controls as per their preference.
 Unlike, other emulators on the list OpenEmu scans your computer to locate the games and begins the organization process.

 You can also save state using this emulator.
 Overall, OpenEmu is a reliable SNES emulator for macOS.

 4. Nestopia UE